Conductivity exponents at the percolation threshold: Numerical approach and results

 or equivalently,

 This last equation produces the straight lines in Fig. \ref{fig4}.
 The line of greater (lesser) slope, running through the point corresponding to largest walk time $t$, has slope inversely proportional to the walker path dimension $d_{w}^{*}$ for 2D (3D) percolation.
-Note that in both cases, points corresponding to shorter walk times lie below the straight lines, due to the effect of the finite (not infinitesimal) size of the conductor sites. {[}A more precise explanation is as follows: Walker diffusion on the incipient cluster comprised of conductor sites is Gaussian ($d_{w}=2$) for walk times $t<t_{0}$, and anomalous ($d_{w}=d_{w}^{*}>2$) for walk times $t>t_{0}$, so that lines of slope $1$ and slope $2/d_{w}^{*}$ meet at the point $(\ln t_{0},\ln\left\langle R(t_{0})^{2}\right\rangle )=(-\ln2d,\ln1)$.
-Points in the anomalous regime near $t=t_{0}$ are thus affected by the presence of the Gaussian regime and so lie \textit{below} the slope $2/d_{w}^{*}$ line.
-Note that this behavior contrasts with that exhibited by bond systems at $p_{c}$.
-In the bond case the walkers reside at the zero-dimensional nodes \citep{VS02}, so there is no Gaussian regime near $t=0$.
-Thus all points lie on the slope $2/d_{w}^{*}$ line.{]}
+Note that in both cases, points corresponding to shorter walk times lie below the straight lines, due to the effect of the finite (not infinitesimal) size of the conductor sites. {[}A more precise explanation is as follows: Walker diffusion on the incipient infinite cluster comprised of conductor sites is Gaussian ($d_{w}=2$) for walk times $t<t_{0}$, and anomalous ($d_{w}=d_{w}^{*}>2$) for walk times $t>t_{0}$, so that lines of slope $1$ and slope $2/d_{w}^{*}$ meet at the point $(\ln t_{0},\ln\left\langle R(t_{0})^{2}\right\rangle )=(-\ln2d,\ln1)$.
+Points in the anomalous regime near $t=t_{0}$ are thus affected by the presence of the Gaussian regime and so lie \textit{below} the slope $2/d_{w}^{*}$ line.{]}

 For 2D percolation, the value $d_{w}^{*}=2.87038(60)$ was obtained from $10^{6}$ walks, each of duration $T=10^{7}$, over ten sets of $10^{5}$ clusters (representing $10^{6}$ distinct sections of the incipient infinite cluster).
 The average number of moves per walk $\left\langle n_{m}\right\rangle >25\times10^{6}$, and the average number of visited sites per walk $\left\langle n_{s}\right\rangle >68\times10^{3}$.